 Stockholders of record may complete, sign, date and return their proxy cards in the postage-paid envelope provided.
-If you do not mark any selections, your shares will be voted as recommended by the Board of Directors.
+If you sign, date and return your proxy card but do not mark any voting selections, your shares represented by your proxy card will be voted as recommended by the Board of Directors.